International and Canadian Child Rights Partnership (ICCRP)

 Intergenerational Relationships at the Heart of Child Rights

-The International and Canadian Child Rights Partnership (ICCRP) is a global initiative dedicated to advancing children’s rights through the power of intergenerational relationships.
-With partners from across research, practice, and advocacy fields, the ICCRP explores how children and adults can collaborate more meaningfully in the design, implementation, and evaluation of policies that affect children’s lives.
+The International and Canadian Child Rights Partnership (ICCRP) is a global initiative dedicated to advancing children’s rights through the power of intergenerational relationships. y bringing together partners from research, practice, and advocacy, the ICCRP examines how children and adults can collaborate meaningfully in shaping the policies and systems that affect children’s lives.

 The Learning for Well-being Foundation contributes to this 7-year project through active participation in workgroups and by sharing Act2gether as a case study of effective intergenerational partnership in action.

-Despite the growing global commitment to children’s rights, many structural and relational barriers continue to prevent young people from exercising those rights fully.
-Common challenges include:
+Despite growing global commitments to children’s rights, many structural and relational barriers still prevent young people from exercising those rights fully.
+In particular, children often face:

 • Adult-centrism in governance and policy spaces

-• Limited opportunities for children to be involved in research and programme design
+• Limited involvement in research and programme design

-• Tokenism, where youth voices are included without real decision-making power
+• Tokenism, where youth voices are heard but not given real influence

 • Co-develops research with children and youth

-• Brings together practitioners, academics, and policymakers from diverse contexts
+• Connects practitioners, academics, and policymakers across contexts

-• Highlights international case studies, including Act2gether Bolivia, to explore practical models of child–adult collaboration
+• Highlights international case studies, including Act2gether in Bolivia

-• Supports the Intergenerational Advisory Committee (IAC), which ensures youth voices shape the partnership’s direction
+• Supports the Intergenerational Advisory Committee (IAC), ensuring youth voices shape strategic direction

-By engaging in reciprocal learning and co-creation, the ICCRP builds new frameworks that centre children’s agency in research and decision-making.
+Through reciprocal learning, the partnership develops new frameworks that centre children’s agency in both research and decision-making.

-• Promoting inclusive research methodologies that treat children as equal contributors
+• Promotes inclusive research methods that treat children as equal contributors

-• Supporting policy efforts that challenge adult-dominated structures
+• Supports policy efforts that challenge adult-dominated structures

-• Facilitating ongoing collaboration between youth and adult professionals in programme and governance settings
+• Facilitates collaboration between youth and adult professionals

-The Learning for Well-being Foundation advances these goals by contributing to strategic dialogues and highlighting real-world impact through youth leadership.
+The Learning for Well-being Foundation reinforces this work by contributing to strategic dialogues and sharing real-world practice from youth-led initiatives.

 • Strengthening youth participation in research and public policy

-• Challenging tokenism by providing meaningful roles for children in global governance
+• Challenging tokenism through meaningful roles for children

-• Building a growing body of evidence on the value of shared leadership
+• Building evidence on the value of shared leadership

-As the Learning for Well-being Foundation continues its engagement, this partnership reflects a shared mission: to reimagine child rights implementation as a truly collaborative, intergenerational effort that values every voice.
+For the Learning for Well-being Foundation, participation in the ICCRP reflects a shared commitment: reimagining child rights implementation as a genuinely collaborative process that values every voice.

 Resources